envoyproxy/envoy-website/learn/front-proxy.md

 volume of traffic at the edge can make logging expensive or slow, so this may not be cost-effective if it’s not a critical capability.

-Similarly, Envoy provides drop-in configuration for tracing, and and the front proxy is a great place to generate those tracing headers.
+Similarly, Envoy provides drop-in configuration for tracing, and the front proxy is a great place to generate those tracing headers.

 ## Multiple Data Centers Made Simple